How To Integrate Payment Gateways Into Your Website

 Streamline payment processing with an integrated gateway

 Payment gateways are a great way for agencies to take advantage of the convenience and security they offer.
-By following the steps outlined above, you can easily add a payment gateway to your website and start taking advantage of all they have to offer.
+By following the steps to integrate payment a gateway in your website, you can start taking advantage of all they have to offer.
 Also read our post on how to add a payment gateway to your WordPress website if you’re running that CMS.

 With SPP’s client portal, agencies can streamline the payment process even further with easy payment gateway integration options that give clients payment flexibility.